satish125/18f-agile-bpa/docs/3 - what we use/Site Usage Instructions and Demo Account Information.md

 <i>*We do not store your store loyalty card login information in our system.
 They are stored in <a target="_blank" href="http://iamdata.co">Information Machine</a> – a site that passively collects and streams loyalty card purchases.
 Please follow these links to know more about their <a target="_blank" href="http://iamdata.co/security">security</a> and <a target="_blank" href="http://iamdata.co/privacy">privacy</a> information.
 We access your purchase information through Information Machine’s APIs.</i>

 <i>^The openFDA API only allows for 240 hits per minute, so if multiple users are testing at the same time, you may get a message stating that not all of the recalls have been checked.
-We have discussed a number of methods for addressing this and were we to continue with a production product we are confident this issue can be resolved.</i>
+We have discussed a number of methods for addressing this and were we to continue with a production product, we are confident this issue can be resolved.</i>